wecodeallnight/falidator/README.md

 Make running validations against a JavaScript value fun again, because:
 - Run multiple validations at the same time and collate the result
 - No `if` and no dependencies to run
+- Any exception thrown by validation function, is quickly handled as `Invalid`
 - Typed with typescript

 Sample usage